Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/introduction.md

 ## Important globals

-Bootstrap employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
+Boosted employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
 Let's dive in.

 ### HTML5 doctype

-Bootstrap requires the use of the HTML5 doctype.
+Boosted requires the use of the HTML5 doctype.
 Without it, you'll see some funky incomplete styling, but including it shouldn't cause any considerable hiccups.

 {% highlight html %}
 <!doctype html>